troycomi/intermediate-vim/6_pytest_output/README.md

 vi(             select in parenthesis
 :s/\t/,/gc      substitute each tab for comma and ask first
 ```
-The overall result is the same as `gn` but you are able to examine the result
+The final result is the same as `gn` but you are able to examine the result
 *before* running the command instead of afterwards.
 That can be handy over
 multiple lines but in this case I would probably skip the `c` flag altogether.